guneeshvats/Offline-Changepoint-Detection-in-Channel-Codes/README.md

 # Offline Changepoint Detection in Channel Codes

-This repository tracks the progress of my research project on **offline changepoint detection in channel codes**.
+This repository tracks the progress of my research project on **offline changepoint detection in channel codes(BCH, LDPC) therough BSC/AWGN Channels**.
 It consolidates literature, code experiments, results, slides, and submission targets.

 ---